 Environmental Accounting Disclosure (EAD) has gained prominence as global attention shifts towards sustainability.
 The oil and gas sector faces increasing scrutiny due to its significant environmental impacts, including greenhouse gas emissions, oil spills, and habitat destruction responsible (International Energy Agency, 2021).
 Governments, investors, and civil society groups are pressuring firms in this sector to adopt transparent environmental reporting practices.
 For instance, in 2020, 96% of the world’s 250 largest companies reported on sustainability, primarily focusing on environmental impacts such as emissions and resource usage (KPMG, 2022).
 This highlights the growing expectation for businesses to align their operations with global sustainability goals to manage risks and foster long-term resilience.

 The adoption of sustainability reporting, specifically through Environmental, Social, and Governance (ESG) metrics, underscores this shift in corporate priorities.
 Companies worldwide are expected to detail their environmental performance, covering emissions, waste management, and adherence to environmental regulations (Chopra et al., 2023).
 In Africa, the oil and gas sector, crucial to the economies of countries like Nigeria, Angola, and Libya, presents severe environmental challenges.
 These include oil spills, gas flaring, and deforestation, with limited regulatory enforcement exacerbating the situation.
 Firms in African oil-producing nations lag in adopting robust EAD due to weak regulations and limited stakeholder pressure (Azuazu, et al., 2023).
-However, the increasing demand for corporate transparency is gradually driving change, with companies recognising the long-term financial benefits of integrating sustainability into their operations (Arena, Bozzolan & Michelon, 2014).
+However, the increasing demand for corporate transparency is gradually driving change, with companies recognizing the long-term financial benefits of integrating sustainability into their operations (Arena, Bozzolan & Michelon, 2014).

 In Nigeria, the largest oil producer in Africa, the oil and gas sector is central to the country’s economy but also a major contributor to environmental degradation, particularly in the Niger Delta (Akeju & Oguntimein, 2023).
 Environmental accounting disclosure is gradually gaining traction in Nigeria, with an emphasis on corporate social responsibility (CSR) and sustainability reporting.
 However, challenges remain, particularly the weak enforcement of environmental laws (Igbekoyi et al., 2022), which limits the effectiveness of disclosures.